GFEAP/DataTemplateSelectorDemo/README.md

 The UI is then able to insert the desired DataTemplate e.g. a _UserControl_ into the VisualTree of the current view based on the data-type it is bound to.

-The tool that use to implement such behavior is the _DataTemplateSelector To help students understand how to employ DataTemplateSelector this project demonstrates the basics.
+To help students understand how to employ DataTemplateSelector this project demonstrates the basics.
+Play with your own ideas.
+You will figure it out.

+The tool that implements such behavior is the _DataTemplateSelector

 There are two parts in order to realize the _'data-awareness'_ in your application.